Farama-Foundation/PettingZoo/docs/magent/adversarial_pursuit.md

 *AEC diagram*

-The red agents must navigate the obstacles and try to
+The red agents must navigate the obstacles and try to trap the blue agents.

+Predator action options:

+* doing nothing
+* Moving to any of the 4 closest squares
+* attacking any of the 8 closest squares.

+Predator's reward is given as:

+* -0.2 reward for attacking
+* 1 reward for attacking a prey

+Prey action options:

+* doing nothing
+* moving to any of the 8 nearest squares

+Prey's reward is given as:

+* -1 reward for being attacked

 ```
 adversarial_pursuit_v0.env(seed=None, map_size=45)